CharlesPalmenta/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is Document Object Model an API provided by the browser that acts as a bridge between the browser and code.

 2. What is an event?

+It notifies the code that something has happened and can represent a number of different things from user interaction to model rendering

 3. What is an event listener?

+a function set up to call when there is a specific event

 4. Why would we convert a NodeList into an Array?

+If we want to preform an Array function like .map

 5. What is a component?

+a section of reusable code that keeps our code DRY and makes development faster

 ### Git Set up